kurisutofaa/h5p-scripts/README.md

 I hope that makes some sense?
 I am open to any feedback whatsoever.
 Thank you.

 Other Notes
 When zipping it is important to navigate inside the parent folder so that all the folders themselves are visible.
-Select all -> right click compress to zip them -> change extension to .h5p
+Select all -> right click compress to zip them -> change extension to .h5p.
+To use the relative path, not the absolute path.
+I think that's the right way to describe it.